scds/text-analysis-2/ner.md

 There are two approaches to the task of determining the lemma of a word in NLP:
 * stemming, a faster but more error-prone technique that works by chopping off the end of a word in the hopes that it will achieve the intended goal most of the time, and
-* lemmatization, which uses a vocabulary and performs morphological analysis to more accurately identify the lemma
+* lemmatization, which uses a vocabulary and performs morphological analysis to more accurately identify the lemma.

 > ***Trade offs: Speed Vs. Accuracy***